What causes eschar? 5 possible conditions

-> Treatment for wounds with eschar depends upon your symptoms.
-For example, if the area around your wound is dry, is not peeling off, and does not have redness around it, your physician will not recommend removing the eschar as it is considered the body’s natural covering.
+Treatment for wounds with eschar depends upon your symptoms.
+For example, if the area around your wound is dry, isn’t peeling off, and doesn’t have redness around it, your doctor won’t recommend removing the eschar, as it’s considered the body’s natural covering.

-However, if the eschar is peeling or oozing or has symptoms of potential infection, your physician may recommend a wound treatment method known as debridement to remove dead tissues.
+If the eschar is peeling or oozing or has symptoms of potential infection, your doctor may recommend a wound treatment method known as debridement to remove dead tissues.

 There are different methods of debridement, including: